I-130 Family Petitions

 One drawback of the immediate relative categories is that they cannot include dependents on their permanent resident applications.
 This usually isn't a problem, but occasionally causes weird and unfair scenarios where one family member has no options.

-A List of all Family Petition Categories
+Family Petition Categories

 • Spouses of U.S. Citizens